aws-samples/serverless-patterns/custom-http-headers-to-sqs-message-attributes-using-http-api-gateway/README.md

 ## Testing:
----

 1. Invoke the API Gateway with required headers and body and see the message being received with the headers as message attributes.

-- Example: (The following example is for the default configuration, you can modify the values based on your custom configuration).
+- Replace the values `HTTP-API-ID` with the value from `HttpApiId` key from the `sam deploy` command.
+Replace `region` with the region you have the stack deployed to.

 CLI:
 ```
 curl --location 'https://<HTTP-API-ID>.execute-api.<region>.amazonaws.com/sqs' \
 	--header 'header1: value for header1 which will go as MessageAttribute1' \